General

 • Full-color time lines and timetables to help students understand the major events of history in context

-• A study of the Far East (ancient India and China), a geographical region that is often omitted in many curricula
+• A study of the Middle East and Far East (including the Arabian Peninsula, China, India, and Japan), geographical regions that are often omitted in many curricula

 • A focus on particular aspects of culture, including literature, language evolution, and basic military history, which are not always covered in other standard curricula